nguyenethan01/nguyenethan01/README.md

 <br />
 <br />

-I'm Ethan Nguyen, a computer science student at the University of California, Irvine!
+I'm Ethan Nguyen, a computer science student at the University of California, Irvine.
+Feel free to contact me at one of the links above if you have any questions or just want to chat!